 vita_create_vpk.
 VPK is what is installed to the Vita as a bubble.

 To run homebrew, you need a hacked Vita or PS TV.
-Currently the only hack is HENkaku which requires firmware 3.60.
-Once you installed HENkaku, open up molecularShell and copy your built VPK to
+Currently only known hacks are HENkaku which requires firmware 3.60, h-encore which requires firmware 3.65 - 3.68, and Trinity which requires firmware 3.69 - 3.70 (after hacking your device if you are on firmware above 3.61 it’s recommended to downgrade to 3.60 using modoru) Once you installed HENkaku, h-encore or Trinity, open up molecularShell/VitaShell and copy your built VPK to

 ux0:data through FTP.
 You can then install it as a bubble.